mitre/fieldmanual/sphinx-docs/Operation-Results.md

     - `tactic`
     - `technique_id`
     - `technique_name`
-- `output`: if the user selected `include agent output` when downloading the operation event logs, this field will contain the agent-provided output from running the link command.
+- `output`: if the user selected `include agent output` when downloading the operation event logs, this field will contain a dictionary of the agent-provided output from running the link command.
+    - `stdout`
+    - `stderr`
 - `agent_reported_time`: Timestamp string representing the time at which the execution was ran by the agent in YYYY-MM-DD HH:MM:SS format.
 This field will not be present if the agent does not support reporting the command execution time.

 Below is a sample output for operation event logs: